beervoley/amazon-echo/README.md

 # amazon-echo
-inside you will find code for a skill for amazon echo.
+Inside you will find code for a skill for amazon echo.
 This skill asks patient in a hospital some questions, then put them in .txt file.

 To work with this you will have to install flask ask.